KRMisha/Hivexplore/server/README.md

 > Note: the Crazyradio PA must be connected to the computer.

-### Set the Crazyflie's offsets from the base

-When starting a mission, the Crazyflie's offset from base when taking off must be known.
-You can change each Crazyflie's offset, in meters, by modifying `server/config/crazyflies_config.json`.

-The axes system is the following:
-- x: Forward
-- y: Left
-- z: Up

-All drones must be facing forward on mission start.

 ### Assign a Crazyflie's address
 ```
 python3 -m server.scripts.assign_crazyflie_address radio://0/80/2M/<current address> <new address>